gavinyork/zephyr3d/doc/markdown/scene.octreenode.getnodes.md

 [GraphNode](doc/markdown/./scene.graphnode.md)<!-- -->\[\]

-An array of the scene nodes
+An array of scene nodes currently held by this octree node.

+## Remarks

+The returned array is owned by the node and may be mutated internally.